Who we are.

 "I am excited to make lasting memories with the campers each summer."

 Liz joined our team in November 2019.
-She was born and raised on the East Coast- specifically Pennsylvania and New Jersey.
-She relocated in to Yreka in October 2019-moving to the West Coast has been a long time goal!
+She was born and raised in the tri-state area.
+She relocated in to Yreka in October 2019.
+Moving to the West Coast had been a long time dream.
+She has a Bachelor's of Science in Environmental Studies from East Stroudsburg University of Pennsylvania.
+Currently, she is pursuing an MSW from CSU-San Bernardino.

 Ren Hurst, Grant Assistant